Tuwaiq-Academy-Training/JavaBootcamp-HW3/HW-Day3.md

 ### 3.Write a program that prompts the user to input a positive integer.
 It should then print the multiplication table of that number.

-### Write a program to find the factorial value of any number entered through the keyboard.
+### 4.Write a program to find the factorial value of any number entered through the keyboard.

-### Two numbers are entered through the keyboard.
+### 5.Two numbers are entered through the keyboard.
 Write a program to find the value of one number raised to the power of another.
 (Do not use Java built-in method)

-### Write a program that reads a set of integers, and then prints the sum of the even and odd integers.
+### 6.Write a program that reads a set of integers, and then prints the sum of the even and odd integers.

-### Write a program that prompts the user to input a positive integer.
+### 7.Write a program that prompts the user to input a positive integer.
 It should then output a message indicating whether the number is a prime number.

-### Write a program to enter the numbers till the user wants and at the end it should display the count of positive, negative and zeros entered.
+### 8.Write a program to enter the numbers till the user wants and at the end it should display the count of positive, negative and zeros entered.

-### Use a for loop to print headings for four weeks (Weeks 1 - 4).
+### 9.Use a for loop to print headings for four weeks (Weeks 1 - 4).
 Then use another for loop to print the days (Days 1 -7) for each week.
 Expected Output:

 Week 1